NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Thick Disk

 \section{Thick Disk}

 The thick disk component of NE2001 is given by

 where $n_1$ is the mid-plane density, $g_1(r)$ describes the radial shape of the disk, which is cut off by the unit step-function $U(r)$ at a radial distance $A_1 = 17.5$ kpc, and $h_1(z/H_1)$ describes the shape of the disk transverse to the Galactic plane, with a scale height $H_1$ \citep{ne20011}.
 As with all model components, we use a Galactocentric reference frame.
-We refit only the vertical ($z$-dependent) parameters of the thick disk, $n_1H_1$ and $H_1$, by focusing on sightlines dominated by this component -- namely, pulsars that are at high Galactic latitudes ($|b|>20^\circ$) and that are not extremely discrepant from NE2001 (due, e.g., to unmodeled clumps along the LOS).
+We refit only the vertical ($z$-dependent) parameters of the thick disk, $n_1H_1$ and $H_1$, by focusing on 57 sightlines dominated by this component -- namely, pulsars that are at high Galactic latitudes ($|b|>20^\circ$) and that are not extremely discrepant from NE2001 (due, e.g., to unmodeled clumps along the LOS).
 Given the restriction to high-latitude sources, the local ISM contributions in the model are similar between sightlines.

 We perform a grid search for $(n_1H_1, H_1)$ using two methods: (1) A log-normal probability density function is used to construct the likelihood function for $(n_1H_1, H_1)$ given observations of distance (and its uncertainties) and DM (based on methods in \citealt{ocker2020}; see Appendix~\ref{app:fitting-functions}); and (2) simple $\chi^2$ minimization of the linear difference between observed and predicted DM.
 Both methods fit for the predicted DM based on observed distance, in order to include high-$|z|$ globular clusters that constrain the asymptotic value of ${\rm DM_\perp} = {\rm DM sin}|b|$, which is $\lesssim n_1H_1$ for LOSs that sample only the thick disk.
+We fit for the product $n_1H_1$ because it is directly constrained by these high-$|z|$ sightlines, and because $n_1$ and $H_1$ are highly covariant as individual parameters.